kilfour/SOFG-Mods/Doc/TheBroken.md

 ---

 ### Threading ###
 This modifier appears once in a while if there are uninfiltrated POI in the settlement.
 *“One needle.
 One thread.
 One village at a time.”*
-Threading marks the slow, deliberate conversion of a village.
-Once complete, the cult's influence becomes irreversible.
 Upon completion a POI is infiltrated :
 * *"The last thread knots.
 What was village is now vessel."*

 ---

 ## Challenges ##
+These can be done by any agent, needs a Shard to be present ofcourse.

 ### Liturgy of Yield ###
 *“A rite of offering.
 Gold gleams where faith runs deepest.”*
-Collects **50 gold** from your followers.
+Collects 50 gold from your followers.
-A key source of wealth through devotion.
+Shard strength needs to be greater than 50.

 ---

 ### Preach the Keeping ###

-Causes the village to withhold food from outsiders.
+Builds the **The Keeping** modifier, which causes the village to withhold food from outsiders.
-Builds the **The Keeping** modifier and deepens cult loyalty.
+Shard strength needs to be greater than 50.

 ---

 ### The Fracture ###

-Increases the **magnitude of the Shard** by **50**.
+Increases the magnitude of the Shard by 50.
-Advances its evolution toward total subversion.

 ---

 ### Uprising ###
-Encourages the Shard to **extend its influence** into neighboring areas.
-Used to grow the cult's domain beyond its initial roots.

 Spawns a Broken which looks for a new village to establish a new Shard.
 Prefers uninfiltrated, close by locations.
+Shard strength needs to be greater than 100.
+Consumes 100 charge.
 ---

 ## Unique Trait ##